Mental Health & Addiction Treatment for Military Members

 Do You Need Help?

 It can be extremely overwhelming and even scary to think about reaching out and asking for help, especially because of the unfortunate stigma that those who serve in the military must avoid showing any weakness.
-However, with more and more light being shed on mental illness and how dangerous it can be when left untreated, more of those in the military are seeking professional treatment like that which is offered through the Freedom Program in Emerald Coast.
+However, with more and more light being shed on mental illness and how dangerous it can be when left untreated, more of those in the military are seeking professional treatment like that which is offered through the Freedom Program in Panama City Beach, FL.

 If you are struggling with a substance use disorder, a mental illness, or a combination of both, know that the Freedom Program can help you.
 You do not need to accept the residual effects of your time spent in the service as your new normal.
 You can overcome the issues that you have faced and live a happy, healthy life.

 Do not wait.
-Call us right now.
+Call our mental health and addiction treatment facility for military members right now.
 We can help you.